Capturing Polytopal Symmetries by Coloring the Edge-Graph

 Initially defined geometrically, one can ask whether it is possible to understand these symmetry groups combinatorially.
 This could mean to identify a purely combinatorial object $\mathcal C$ whose combinatorial symmetry group $\Aut(\mathcal C)$ is isomorphic to $\Aut_{\GL}(P)$ \resp\ $\Aut_{\OO}(P)$ in a natural way.

 For example, consider the edge-graph $G_P$ of the polytope.
 Every, say, linear~symmetry $T\in\Aut_{\GL}(P)$ induces a distinct combinatorial symmetry $\sigma_T\in\Aut(G_P)$~of the edge-graph (see \cref{fig:hex_symmetry}).
-We could state this as: the edge-graph is at least as symmetric as the polytope.
-Usually however, it is strictly more symmetric (think of a generic $n$-gon, which has no symmetries) and is~therefore~un\-suited for \enquote{capturing the polytope's symmetries} in our sense.
+We could state this as follows: the edge-graph is at least as symmetric as the polytope.
+Usually however, it is strictly more symmetric and is~therefore~un\-suited for \enquote{capturing the polytope's symmetries} in our sense.

 In this article we ask whether this can be fixed by coloring the vertices and edges of the edge-graph, thereby encoding further geometric information, and hopefully creating a combinatorial objects that is exactly as symmetric as $P$ (see \cref{fig:hex_symmetry_2}).\nolinebreak\space As we shall see, this is indeed possible.